 Response time will vary depending on traffic volume.

-If your school has a technology specialist based at your school, please follow the protocol listed above instead of contacting the specialist directly.
+If your school has a technology specialist based at your school, please follow the procedure listed above instead of contacting the specialist directly.

 If You're Seeking Google-Related Help

-If you are a District 401 teacher or staff member and you have a Google-related but non-hardware instructional technology (IT) problem or question, please notify the IT Department by completing this online form:
+If you have a Google-related but non-hardware instructional technology (IT) problem or question, please notify the IT Department by completing this online form:

 For more information about the District’s use of instructional technology as well as links to Google training resources, please visit the IT Department's website.